 Safeguard Your HVAC Equipment

 Store a tarp and some bungee cords or a custom condenser cover in a handy location so you can easily protect your HVAC system outdoor unit when a storm is approaching.
 Just remember to shut down the system via the thermostat and your electrical panel breakers beforehand.

-For more storm prep tips for your San Diego-area home, contact us at Sherlock Heating & Air Conditioning.
+For more storm prep tips for your San Diego-area home, contact us at Sherlock Plumbing Heating & Air.